 Student Work

-Take a look at some of the high school student work created in the Fall 2025 – Spring 2026 class by the students of Gibson Ek, ages 14-16:
+Take a look at some of the high school student work created in our pilot project by the students of Gibson Ek, ages 14-16:

 Who is Neil Blevins?

-Visit the Neil Blevins Art Gallery To see more of his work.
+Visit the Neil Blevins Art Gallery to see more artwork.

 Frequently Asked Questions (FAQ)